Windz-GameDev/Assignment-3/README.md

     - **Global Index Calculation:** Utilizes block and thread indices to compute the global row and column for each thread.
     - **Edge Case Handling:** Includes bounds checking to prevent out-of-bounds memory access.
   - **Block and Grid Dimensions:**
-    - **Block Size:** Uses a 32x32 block size to optimize for GPU architecture (total of 1024 threads per block).
+    - **Block Size:** Uses a 32x32 block size to optimize for GPU architecture (if you have a total of 1024 threads per block for your hardware).
     - **Grid Size:** Calculated based on matrix size and block dimensions to ensure coverage of the entire matrix.
 - **Performance Results:**
   - Observes that GPU speedup increases with matrix size.